-From MySQL 8.0.19, compression is supported for messages sent over X Protocol connections.
-By default, connections are uncompressed, but they can be compressed if the server and the client agree on a compression algorithm to use.
-Enabling compression reduces the number of bytes sent over the network, but has an additional CPU cost to the server and client due to performing compression and decompression operations.
+From MySQL 8.0.19, X Plugin supports compression of messages sent over X Protocol connections.
+Connections can be compressed if the server and the client agree on a mutually supported compression algorithm.
+Enabling compression reduces the number of bytes sent over the network, but adds to the server and client an additional CPU cost for compression and decompression operations.
 The benefits of compression therefore occur primarily when there is low network bandwidth, network transfer time dominates the cost of compression and decompression operations, and result sets are large.

-By default, X Protocol announces support for the Deflate, LZ4,
+By default, X Plugin supports the zstd, LZ4, and Deflate

-is carried out using the zlib software library, so
+is carried out using the zlib software library, so the

 algorithms by setting the

 system variable to include only those permitted.
 The algorithm